KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ## 1) What I Did

 I opened the real Bybit hack address on Etherscan and manually traced the transactions to understand how the theft happened and how the money was moved after.
-All data below is from public on-chain records.
-No paid tools were used only Etherscan.io
+The data presented below is sourced from public on-chain records.
+No paid tools were used, only Etherscan.io

 ![Bybit Cold Wallet 1 on Etherscan](images/screenshot-1.png)